quantavil/obsidian/Untitled 1.md

 ```

+### Comm

+Compare two sorted files line by line.
+Output the lines that are common, plus the lines that are unique.
 ### Grep

 The grep (**g**lobal **r**egular **e**xpression **p**rint) enables searching through text in a file or a standard output.
 The basic syntax is: